rajeshmamuddu/Rajesh/README.md

 🔭 I’m currently working on AWS and Devops Projects

-🌱 I’m currently learnig Python and k8s
+🌱 I’m currently learnig Python and kubernetes

 👨‍💻 All of my projects are available at https://github.com/